tc39/notes/es7/2016-01/jan-26.md

 MM: the individual who does the work, doesn't need to be on the TC, though it does help.
 I am happy to be the on-TC-advocate of the proposal if necessary.

-LH: have you looked at guardians (paper: http://www.cs.indiana.edu/~dyb/pubs/guardians-pldi93.pdf )
+LHN: have you looked at guardians (paper: http://www.cs.indiana.edu/~dyb/pubs/guardians-pldi93.pdf )

 MM: I am very much interested in looking at it, and preferring the small talk approach.
 In small talk 80, they added post mortem finalization.